John Sutter: Mexico's loss in the MexicanAmerican War

 During the Mexican-American War, Mexico's control over Alta California weakened significantly.
-Sutter, who identified himself as a French citizen, reportedly considered organizing muster British, Canadian, and American immigrants, along with Indigenous peoples, to declare New Helvetia an independent republic under French protection.
+Sutter, who identified himself as a French citizen, reportedly considered mustering British, Canadian, and American immigrants, along with Indigenous peoples, to declare New Helvetia an independent republic under French protection.
 Sutter wrote to US Counsel Jacob Leese in Yerba Buena: "Very curious reports come to me from below but the poor wretches do not know what they do.
 The first French frigate that comes here will do me justice.
 The first step they do against me I will make a declaration of Independence and proclaim California a Republic independent of Mexico."

 On July 7, 1846, following the Bear Flag Revolt and the Battle of Monterey, Commodore John B. Montgomery raised the American flag in Monterey.
 Four days later, on July 11, 1846, Sutter raised an American flag at his fort after receiving it from a messenger sent by Montgomery.
 In August 1846, Sutter formally transferred control of the fort to the United States after receiving a commission as a lieutenant under US Army Captain John C. Frémont.
 In March 1847, command returned to Sutter.